This is the all-in-one roundup reviewing every Avast One consumer security solution for 2023. On this page, after the intro, you’ll find

 That's based on Avast One Essentials and without using any of Avast's speedup tools, either.
 There are too many variables to make any guarantees, but it's at least possible that installing and setting up Avast One could leave your system faster than it was before.

-There was more good news in our self-protection tests ,where we launched a number of attacks on Avast One to see if malware (opens in new tab) could disable it.
-These involve attempting to delete files, change Registry settings, stop or disable services, close processes, unload drivers and more, but none of them made the tiniest difference to the package, which continued to protect us as usual.
+There was more good news in my self-protection tests, where I launched a number of attacks on Avast One to see if malware could disable it.
+These involve attempting to delete files, change Registry settings, stop or disable services, close processes, unload drivers, and more.
+None of them made the tiniest difference to the package, which continued to protect me as usual.

-Avast One has a totally redesigned interface, and that's mostly a good thing.
-Out go the dark backgrounds, the tabs, the tiles: in comes a light and airy look, with friendly graphics and speedy access to all of One's core features.
+Avast One interface has a light and airy look, with friendly graphics and speedy access to all of One's core features.

 Clicking the Explore button displays a full list of Avast One's features, which does look a little more complicated.
 But it's easier to understand what's on offer when you can see everything in one place, rather than browsing around a number of tabs.
 And if you don't understand something - what is 'File Shield', exactly? - clicking the option gets you a simple explanation (the File Shield allows Avast to scan every file you access to make sure it's safe.)

-Several options aren't available in the free Avast One Essentials (Webcam Protection, Web Hijack Guard, Driver Updater, more.)
-Some free apps don't mark these, so you're forever clicking buttons and being told 'can't have that until you upgrade, you freeloader.'
-Avast highlights options you can't use with a padlock, a smarter approach which makes One Essential much more comfortable to use.
+Several options aren't available in the free Avast One Essentials (Webcam Protection, Web Hijack Guard, Driver Updater, and more.)
+Some free apps don't mark these, so you're forever clicking buttons and being told 'Can't have that until you upgrade, you freeloader.'
+Avast highlights options you can't use with a padlock, a smarter approach that makes One Essential much more comfortable to use.

 Avast One's antivirus features begin with the Smart Scan.
 Launch this with a click and it runs a 10-15 second Quick Scan for malware, combined with checks for dubious browser add-ons and PC performance issues.
 (It doesn't look for missing software patches, unlike the previous Avast Antivirus, although you can still do this manually.)